 Data backup is a practice that combines techniques and solutions for efficient and cost-effective backup.
 Your data is copied to one or more locations, at pre-determined frequencies, and at different capacities.
 You can set up a flexible data backup operation, using your own architecture, or make use of available Backup as a Service (BaaS) solutions, mixing them up with local storage.
-Today, there are plenty of backup solutions to help you avoid data loss.
+Today, there are plenty of corporate storage TCO solutions to help you calculate costs, and avoid data loss.

 In this article:

 Data backup is the practice of copying data from a primary to a secondary location, to protect it in case of a disaster, accident or malicious action.
 Data is the lifeblood of modern organizations, and losing data can cause massive damage and disrupt business operations.
 This is why backing up your data is critical for all businesses, large and small.

 Typically backup data means all necessary data for the workloads your server is running.
 This can include documents, media files, configuration files, machine images, operating systems, and registry files.
 Essentially, any data that you want to preserve can be stored as backup data.

 Data backup includes several important concepts:

 - Backup solutions and tools—while it is possible to back up data manually, to ensure systems are backed up regularly and consistently, most organizations use a technology solution to back up their data.

 - Backup administrator—every organization should designate an employee responsible for backups.
 That employee should ensure backup systems are set up correctly, test them periodically and ensure that critical data is actually backed up.